 But later, when men heard about the flood, they might fear the return of such a plague.
 God therefore gave them a sign that would remind them of his promise never again to bury the earth under masses of water.
 This sign is the rainbow.

 It is when it rains and the sun shines again that the rainbow usually appears.
 Have you ever admired its beautiful colors?

-This is God's promise: 'Never again will man and beast be destroyed by the waters of a flood.
+This is God's promise: 'Never again will men and animals be destroyed by the waters of a flood.
 I have placed my bow in the clouds.
-When the rainbow appears, I will see it and remember my promise.'
+When the rainbow appears, I will see it and remember my promise.

 What, then, should the rainbow make us think of?
 To the promise that God made to never again destroy the world by the waves of a flood.